 3. Do I have to use SONA system?

 As a researcher, yes, if you seek to recruit student participants from CJC, you must go through SONA.
-Please see section below for instructions.
+Please see the section below for instructions.

 1. What are the eligibility criteria for using the SONA system?

 - You must be a faculty member or a graduate student performing research under the supervision of a faculty member in the College of Journalism and Communications.

 - You must have IRB approval prior to recruiting participants.
 Applications without IRB approval will not be considered.